The latest 2K fighting game sets its "expiration date" for online features.

 More stories in the category News

 It’s not uncommon for titles with several years under their belt to shut down their servers, especially in free-to-play productions with little traction.
-What’s striking in this case is that we’re talking about a premium game launched recently that already has a confirmed date for the closure of its online features.
+What’s striking in this case is that we’re talking about a premium game released recently, and its online features’ closure date has already been confirmed.

-This is about WWE 2K25, the latest installment in the wrestling franchise under official WWE license.
-Although there’s no announcement yet about the future WWE 2K26, expected to arrive at some point in 2026, 2K has confirmed that the servers for WWE 2K25 will go offline on March 14, 2027.
+This refers to WWE 2K25, the latest installment in the official WWE-licensed wrestling franchise.
+Although there’s no announcement yet about the future WWE 2K26, expected to arrive at some point in 2026, 2K has confirmed that WWE 2K25’s servers will go offline on March 14, 2027.
 This decision has sparked debate, as it’s a title where many users have not only invested in the initial purchase but also in microtransactions linked to the MyTeam mode, inspired by dynamics similar to those of Ultimate Team in EA Sports FC 26.

 Other scheduled closures in 2K games